strongloop-archive/strong-gateway/docs/developers-guide.md

-# Developers Guide for StrongLoop Gateway
+# Developers Guide for StrongLoop API Gateway

 StrongLoop API Gateway is a LoopBack application that provides the necessary infrastructure to serve your APIs to client applications over the Internet.